-- To notify us within thirty (30) days of any event which could result in legal action, a claim by or against a third party, or a claim against your own insurance. - To seek recovery from the responsible person or entity (or his/her insurer) of all amounts in connection with benefits provided by us under this Plan and to notify us within ten (10) working days of any such actions taken by you. - To refrain from doing anything to impair, prejudice or discharge our rights of subrogation. - To fully cooperate and assist us, as is deemed necessary by us, to enforce our rights of subrogation.
+- To notify us within thirty (30) days of any event which could result in legal action, a claim by or against a third party, or a claim against your own insurance.
+If you are in an automobile accident, call Vantage within 5 business days to coordinate who shall pay your claims.
+Vantage shall pay claims related to your injury and will be reimbursed by automobile insurance. - To seek recovery from the responsible person or entity (or his/her insurer) of all amounts in connection with benefits provided by us under this Plan and to notify us within ten (10) working days of any such actions taken by you. - To refrain from doing anything to impair, prejudice or discharge our rights of subrogation. - To fully cooperate and assist us, as is deemed necessary by us, to enforce our rights of subrogation.
 This obligation to assist us will apply to your legal representative. - To notify us of and pay to us any amounts received by you or your legal representative to the extent of the cost of the benefits provided by us to which we are entitled because of our rights of subrogation.